tebben/geocodeur/README.md

 - Only segments with a primary name, we cannot search for a segment without a name so leave them out.
 - Only segments with a subtype road.
 Tracks are not usefull for geocoding and water we will get from a different source since water features are segments and not water bodies.
-- Roads are split up in multiple segments merge them by name, class (overture) and connecting lines
+- Roads are split up in multiple segments merge them by name, class (overture) and group created from union of buffered roads.
 - Add relations for locality and county to roads but exlude realtions for motorways since this does not make much sense.

+#### Solve

+- Subtypes are not always that good, for instance we have a residential road with a road that should connect to it with the same name but the segment is unclassified resulting in 2 roads.
+- Sometimes roads are grouped but there is another road in between, should this be 1 road or 2 roads?

 ### Water